awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-db-db.md

 # Step 3\.1: Add a Back\-end Database<a name="gettingstarted-db-db"></a>

 The new version of SimplePHPApp stores its data in a back\-end database\.
 AWS OpsWorks Stacks supports two types of database servers:

-+ The MySQL AWS OpsWorks Stacks layer is a blueprint for creating Amazon EC2 instances that host a MySQL database master\.
++ The [MySQL AWS OpsWorks Stacks layer](workinglayers-db-mysql.md) is a blueprint for creating Amazon EC2 instances that host a MySQL database master\.
 + The Amazon RDS service layer provides a way to incorporate an [Amazon RDS instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html) into a stack\.

 You can also use other databases, such as Amazon DynamoDB, or create a custom layer to support databases such as [MongoDB](http://www.mongodb.org/)\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](customizing-rds.md)\.
+For more information, see [Using a Back\-end Data Store](customizing-rds.md)\.

 This example uses a MySQL layer\.